-Right now, tech companies are proposing digital vaccine passports, which would show a person’s COVID vaccine status.
+Tech companies have been proposing digital vaccine passports, which would show a person’s COVID vaccine status.
 There is an ongoing debate around the ethics of implementing required vaccine passports.
-On the one hand, vaccine passports would allow for easy regulation of vaccinated people to travel, enter a baseball stadium, work out at gyms, go to concerts, etc. In short, it would offer a peace of mind knowing that everyone on board that plane or in attendance at that concert has been vaccinated against COVID.
+On the one hand, vaccine passports would allow for easy regulation of vaccinated people to travel, enter a baseball stadium, work out at gyms, go to concerts, etc. In short, it would offer peace of mind knowing that everyone on board that plane or in attendance at that concert has been vaccinated against COVID.
 On the flip side of the debate, vaccine passports are seen as unethical because of the segregation it creates between vaccinated and non-vaccinated people.
 The implementation of vaccine passports could block people from re-entering society who do not yet have access to the vaccine or have chosen not to get vaccinated.

 While vaccine passports have been tested by private entities, such as technology and travel companies, it is unclear whether they will be accepted and rolled out globally.
 So far, Israel—the country with the highest vaccination rate in the world—released their version of a vaccine passport in late February.
-Recently, New York released the country’s first vaccine passport called the Excelsior Pass.
+New York released the country’s first vaccine passport called the Excelsior Pass.
 The Excelsior Pass is a free app that allows New Yorkers to upload their vaccination card for easy validation at events, bars, restaurants, concerts, etc.